phoesalowey/bering-sea/README.md

  How does acidity vary with time and space in the Eastern Bering Sea?<br>
  Is there a correlation between acidity and population fluctuations in any economically important crab species?<br>

 I expect a slight increase in acididty as atmospheric CO2 rises over the 5 year time span, and prior work has shown tanner crabs and blue king crabs as more vulnerable at lower pH, with Snow Crabs showing more resilence.
-I would expect to see more pronounced decreases in catch in Tanner Crabs and Blue King crabs.
+I would expect to see more pronounced decreases in biomass for Tanner Crabs and Blue King crabs.

 ## Data: